hojabri/brainfuck/README.md

 # brainfuck
-A powerful, optimized and extendible Brainfuck library in Golang
+A powerful, optimized and expandable Brainfuck library in Golang

 ## ⚡️ Quickstart